serhii-babich/html-accordion-tabs/README.md

 ## How this works

-The main idea is to use the very simple yet powerful ability of HTML form controls to have a state and the ability to access this state with CSS pseudo-classes.
-To be more precise, I’ll use `:checked` pseudo-class here.
-This means I can style adjacent siblings of checked input using + combinator.
+The main idea is to use a very simple yet powerful ability of HTML form controls to have a state and the ability to access this state with CSS pseudo-classes.
+Namely, I use `:checked` pseudo-class here.
+This means I style adjacent siblings of the checked input using `+` combinator.

-To emulate tabs behaviour I need to be able to display only active tab content, and by active I mean one that is the closest adjacent to checked radio.
+To emulate tabs behaviour, I need to display only active tab content.
+By active I mean the closest adjacent to the checked radio.

-Radio-button itself also should be hidden, leaving only the linked label to be visible and interactive.
+The radio-button also should be hidden, leaving only the linked label visible and interactive.

 Long story short, this is how these tabs are intended to work.
-Let’s write some basic CSS code for our tabs.
+Let’s write some basic CSS code for the tabs.

 ## Some basic code